-Because these pancakes don’t have any grain, they are very moist.
+Because these pancakes don’t have any flour, they are very moist.
 This is wonderful for the final product, but cooking them can be tricky.
 Making sure you cook them enough on each side is vital in holding them together.
 Once they are finished, you can top with my favorites you see below, or experiment with other options.
-Coconut yogurt is divine, as is some cacao nibs, chopped nuts or seeds, coconut flakes, and other sliced fruit like pears.
+Yogurt is wonderful, as is some cacao nibs, chopped nuts or seeds, coconut flakes, and other sliced fruit like pears or apples.

 With the right flavors, we can be transported anywhere if only for just a little while.
 Today, I hope you get to enjoy this breakfast as I have, bringing you back to some memory you have that leaves a smile on your face.